dr-richard-barker/GeneLabUserManual/README.md

 *Picture*

-Another tool provided with the Pi charts is the crosshairs on the bottom-left of each individual Pi chart.
-When you select the crosshair a bar graph displaying the different factors listed
+Another tool provided with each individual Pi chart is the crosshairs on the bottom-left of the chart.
+When you select the crosshair a bar graph displaying the different factors listed within the Pi chart will appear.
+The bar graph is an additional way to display the number of results each factor has, and when a factor is selected from the bar graph that individual factor will be broken down further into the various types of the factor that was selected.
+The below example shows the breakdown of choosing Ionizing Radiation from the bar graph selection.

+*Picture*

+After selecting the desired filter from the bar graph, the user can press the apply filter button to update the results within the studies table.

 ### Studies Table